-Green stormwater infrastructure (GSI) describes practices that use natural systems (or engineered systems that mimic or use natural processes) to capture, clean, and infiltrate stormwater; shade and cool surfaces and buildings; reduce flooding, create wildlife habitat; and provide other services that improve environmental quality and communities’ quality of life.
+Green stormwater infrastructure (GSI) describes practices that use natural systems (or engineered systems that mimic or use natural processes) to capture, clean, and infiltrate stormwater; shade and cool surfaces and buildings; reduce flooding; create wildlife habitat; and provide other services that improve environmental quality and communities’ quality of life.

-Will this increase mosquitoes?
+Will adding GSI increase mosquitoes?

 Which facilities are going to be maintained using the GSI Funds?